 King’s High, Warwickupcoming open day (click for details)

 King’s High is an independent GSA girls’ school comprising around 600 pupils, aged 11 to 18 years.
-Judged ‘Excellent’ in its most recent (2017) ISI inspection report, King’s High has an enviable academic reputation coupled with an unusually wide range of extracurricular activities.
+Awarded ‘West Midlands Independent School of the Year 2019’ by The Sunday Times and ranked first in Warwickshire for A Level results, King’s High has an enviable academic reputation coupled with an unusually wide range of extracurricular activities.
 The school delivers an outstanding education to girls by offering them the best of all worlds; single-sex teaching in the classroom and, as part of the family of schools which make up the Warwick Independent Schools Foundation, a constantly evolving programme of collaborative and extracurricular activities with Warwick School and Warwick Preparatory School.

 King’s High is an unashamedly academic school, welcoming girls of a relatively wide range of academic ability at age 11 and proudly adding significant value to their achievements by the time they reach 18.
 The 2018 results saw King’s ranked nationally 21st of all Independent Girls’ Schools and 49th of all Independent Schools for A Levels and 31st of all Independent Girls’ Schools for GCSEs.
 Girls go on to a wide range of top universities, reading a great range of subjects.
 Girls divide 50-50 between going on to study science subjects and the arts at university.